EthanHunt101/Front-End-Engineer-Challenge/README.md

 - See hover and focus states for all interactive elements on the page
 - **Bonus**: Use the local JSON data to dynamically populate the content

 Want some support on the challenge?
-[Send email](alireza.paziresh@aisa.solutions) and ask your questions.
+[Send email to alireza.paziresh@aisa.solutions](alireza.paziresh@aisa.solutions) and ask your questions.
 ## Where to find everything

 Your task is to build out the project to the designs inside the `/design` folder.